Quantum aspects of spacetime: A quantum optics view of acceleration radiation and black holes: Quantum states and density matrix: From open quantum systems and quantum optics to HBAR radiation

+\end{enumerate} Moreover, the eigenvalues and corresponding operator trace of $\rho$ can be used to characterize the nature of the quantum state, as follows. \begin{itemize} \item {\em Pure State\/}.
+A quantum pure is a state with no classical uncertainty.
+This amounts to all the eigenvalues being zero, except for a single eigenvalue equal to unity.
+It is characterized by the idempotent condition $\rho = \rho^2$.
+As an operator trace relation, this is equivalent to a purity $\text{Tr}(\rho ^{2})=1$.

+\item {\em Mixed State\/}.
+A proper quantum mixed state is a state that is not pure.
+As such, it is represented by a nontrivial statistical ensemble, as in Eq.~(\ref{eq:density-def-1}) with more than one nonzero probability.
+This implies it has multiple nonzero eigenvalues.
+As an operator trace relation, this is equivalent to a purity \(0< \text{Tr}(\rho ^{2})<1\). \end{itemize}

-With the definition~(\ref{eq:density-def-1}) and normalization~(\ref{eq:density-def_prob}), the density matrix is endowed with the following well-known operational rules~\cite{Weinberg_QM, Breuer-Petruccione_OQS} (a minimalist enumeration, with straightforward proofs): (i) $\rho$ is a Hermitian, positive semi-definite operator, normalized with trace $\Tr \left( \rho \right)= 1$; (ii) $\rho = \rho^2$ or $\Tr \left( \rho^2 \right)= 1$ characterizes pure states, and properly mixed states have $0< \Tr \left( \rho^2 \right) < 1$; (iii) the operator trace gives an invariant definition of probabilistic statements, starting with the primary definition of expectation value of an operator $A$ as $\left\langle A \right\rangle_{\rho} = \Tr \left( \rho A \right)$; (iv) partial traces define the density matrix of subsystems; and (v) time evolution is given by the von Neumann equation.
-[See applications of properties (iv) and (v) below.]
+As a result, the operator trace gives an invariant definition of probabilistic statements, including: \begin{itemize} \item the primary definition of expectation value of an operator $A$ as $\left\langle A \right\rangle_{\rho} = \Tr \left( \rho A \right)$; \item the density matrix of subsystems of larger system in terms of partial traces: see Eq.~(\ref{eq:reduction-of-density-matrix}) in Sec.~\ref{subsec:density-matrix_OQS}. \end{itemize} In addition, the time evolution is given by the von Neumann equation, as shown in Sec.~\ref{subsec:density-matrix_OQS}.